-Use this form to submit PPP library/language to the collection.
+Use this form to submit a Platform Resource to the collection.
 When you submit this form, your submission will become a web page which will be yours to edit and enhance.

 Be sure to hit the SUBMIT button before leaving this page or your information will be lost.
 We encourage you to compose your answers to the longer questions in a word processor and to cut and paste the resulting text into this form.

-If you need help submitting your PPP, please contact John McDaris.
+If you need help submitting your Platform Resource, please contact Molly Kent.

-The title should be evocative of the main point(s) of the PPP library/language.
-It needs to communicate the full context of the PPP on its own as it will show up in places like search returns (e.g. Google) where people won't have any contextual clues.
+The title should be evocative of the main point(s) of the Platform Resource library/language.
+It needs to communicate the full context of the Platform Resource on its own as it will show up in places like search returns (e.g. Google) where people won't have any contextual clues.